utap2/utap2/docs/rst/installation.rst

 -------------------------

 The genomes folder includes human (hg38), mouse(mm10) and zebrafish(danRer11) genomes indexes, you can choose to download only one of them as noted below.
 If you require a genome that is not supplied, follow the instruction in the section “Generate new genome index and annotation file”.

 You can download the genomes folder using your browser or via ftp as noted below, and then unpack it in the $HOST_MOUNT under genomes directoy.
-If you chose to download the genomes in a diffrent location,you have to overwrite the parameter GENOMES_DIR in the optional_prameters.conf file.
+If you chose to download the genomes in a different location, you  have to overwrite the parameter GENOMES_DIR in the optional_prameters.conf file.

-In any case, if you are using multiple genomes, ensure that they are synchronized under the same directory using the rsync command as indicated below.
+In any case, if you are using multiple genomes, ensure that they are synchronized under the same directory using the "rsync" command as indicated below.
 ::

     #Download the zipped folder into $HOST_MOUNT folder: